jackyzha0/quartz/content/Archive/SSD NVMe Comparison.md

 ---
-title: SSD / NVMe Comparison
+title: "SSD / NVMe Comparison"
-description: This page was originally published on July 28, 2023 to aid in selecting SSD, NVMe drives to take advantage of an current Micro Center sale.
+description: "This page was originally published on July 28, 2023 to aid in selecting SSD, NVMe drives to take advantage of an current Micro Center sale."
-tags:
-  - archived
 compartir: true
-lastmod: 2023-10-02
+updated: 2023-10-11
+# date: 2023-07-28
 category: Archive
+tags: [archived]
 ---

 > This page was originally published on July 28, 2023.
 Its main goal was to aid in selecting SSD, and NVMe drives during a Micro Center sale.